dataforgoodfr/13_empreinte_souffrance/analysis/neural_category_predictions/README.md

 IMPORTANT: `requirements_legacy.txt` are for the legacy lewagon model!
 These are not the actual dependencies.

-To run the two other scripts, use `poetry install` !
+To run the two other scripts, use `poetry install --no-root` !

 - **prediction_statistics.py** -> prints statistics about `data/dfoeufs_with_predictions_with_ground_truth.jsonl` and `data/dfoeufs_with_predictions_with_ground_truth_with_groq.jsonl`